Giuseppina d'Agostino

-Giuseppina D'Agostino is a Canadian lawyer and legal scholar specializing in intellectual property law who teaches at Osgoode Hall Law School.
+Giuseppina (Pina) D'Agostino is a Canadian lawyer and legal scholar specializing in intellectual property law who teaches at Osgoode Hall Law School.
+In 2025 she took on a one-year term as an associate vice-president at York University.
 She is regularly called upon by the Canadian Federal and Provincial governments for advice and is a cited authority at the Supreme Court of Canada.

 Life

 She earned an LL.B. at Osgoode Hall Law School and a Masters and D.Phil. degrees at the University of Oxford where she formerly lectured.
 She is a visiting scholar at the law school of Stanford University.

-She is the author of Copyright, Contracts, Creators: New Media, New Rules (Cheltenham Edward Elgar 2010) and The Common Law of Intellectual Property: Essays in Honour of Professor David Vaver, edited with Dr. Catherine Ng and Lionel Bently, law professor at the University of Cambridge, (Oxford: Hart Publishing 2010).
+She is the author of Copyright, Contracts, Creators: New Media, New Rules (2010) and co-edited The Common Law of Intellectual Property: Essays in Honour of Professor David Vaver (2010) and Leading Legal Disruption: Artificial Intelligence and a Toolkit for Lawyers and the Law (2021).

-She is the founder and Editor-in-Chief of the IPilogue (www.iposgoode.ca), the first IP law blog of its kind.
+She is the founder and Editor-in-Chief of the IPilogue, the first IP law blog of its kind.
+In 2023 she became the first vice-director of "Connected Minds: Neural and Machine Systems for a Healthy, Just Society", a new research project that received over $300 million in funding.
+She later became its director.